dbt-labs/docs.getdbt.com/website/docs/guides/explorer-qs.md

 - Explore column-level lineage across projects.

 ### Hands-On
+- Filter the Platform Project’s Project-Level Lineage for Public models using the access:public filter
+  - Make a note of which models are referenced by the analytics project.
+- Explore the Analytics Project’s lineage
-- Identify which models in the project are public and being referenced by another project.
+  - Choose a model in the Platform project referenced by the Analytics project.
+Look at the multi-project column level lineage of its primary key column.
-- Switch between the lineage graphs of two different projects and explore the available assets.
-  - What sources are visible?
-- Use the multi-project column-level lineage to locate a column that exists in models across multiple projects.
+  - Open the Analytics project’s lineage graph.
+Which models does it reference?

 ## Project recommendations
-Project recommendations suggests project improvements and provides insight into how you can create a better-documented, better-tested, and better-built dbt project.
+- Review your project recommendations and choose one improvement to implement.
+Find a project recommendation saying that a model or column that is not documented.
+  - From the Model Resource page, click Open in IDE
+  - Edit the file and commit your changes

 These recommendations are designed to build trust in your project and reduce confusion.